irinaverse/IrinaScience/README.md

 - men live in daily cycles
 - women live in monthly cycles
 - try to adapt something that is not adaptable
+- doing fast, doing better on a continuous basis
 - work in progress...